drummondj/configtree/README.md

 ConfigTree is a configuration management system that uses inheritance based on a hierarchical tree structure.
 It is intended to be used in complex scientific and engineering data flows, where the flow is developed separately from the configuration and execution of the flow.

 `Schema` is a list of variables used to configure a flow, along with their default values, datatypes and possible options.
+Variables can be grouped into categories to make it easier to handle large configurations.

 `Config` is an instance of a `Schema` that the end-user can edit to customize how the flow works.